 The international jet set has been attracted to the Uruguayan Coast for decades, leaving the Northern Hemisphere’s cold and grey cities in the winter for sunny, bustling Punta del Este, Uruguay’s most famous beach town, filled with casinos and resorts.
 But, there’s much more to the Uruguayan coastline.
-Travelling 40km north of the Punta del Este city center you’ll reach José Ignacio.
+Traveling 40km north of the Punta del Este city center you’ll reach José Ignacio.
 Think of it as Punta’s younger, hipper and more relaxed sibling.

 Jose Ignacio has 2 beaches, one on each side of the peninsula.
 The “La Mansa” beach which means “the calm” is filled with fishermen boats, has a breathtaking view of the sunset and a more relaxed vibe.
 The “La Brava” beach or “the rough” is wide and long making it ideal to surf and take long walks.
 It also has beach clubs and a younger crowd.

 José Ignacio is home to many iconic restaurants.
 La Huella, located beachside on the Brava and described by its owner, Martín Pittaluga, as “organized chaos” serves fresh fish, sushi, ceviches and grilled south american classics both for lunch and dinner.
 Yes, it’s always full and be prepared to wait at least 15 min to be seated, but it’s totally worth it.
 AYNI TIP: for dessert order the dulce de leche volcano, thank us later!

 A newer addition to the gastronomic scene of José Ignacio is the beautiful Mostrador Santa Teresita, a mix between coffee shop, deli and bar that offers 90% vegetarian dishes, owned by internationally renowned Chef Fernando Trocca.
 You can enjoy food in place or you can take it away and enjoy it by the beach.